understrap/understrap/README.md

 About
 =
-Basically I like the _s Wordpress Starter Theme from Automattic and the grid Framework Bootstrap.
+Basically I like the _s WordPress Starter Theme from Automattic and the grid Framework Bootstrap.
 Additionally I´am a huge SASS fan.
-Why don´t combine all these three things into a solid Wordpress Theme Framework?
+Why don´t combine all these three things into a solid WordPress Theme Framework?
 That´s what UnderStrap is (or will be...)

 At the moment UnderStrap is in a very early stage.
-But if you wan´t feel free to use it for your own Wordpress theme!
+But if you wan´t feel free to use it for your own WordPress theme!

 Basic Features
 =
-- Combines the _s Wordpress Starter Theme PHP/JS files and Bootstrap´s HTML/CSS/JS
+- Combines the _s WordPress Starter Theme PHP/JS files and Bootstrap´s HTML/CSS/JS
 - Comes with Bootstrap SASS source files and additional scss files.
 Nicely sorted and ready to add your own variables/customize the Bootstrap variables.
 - Uses a single and minified CSS file for all the basic stuff
 - Font Awesome Icon Font integrated (V 4.2.0): http://fortawesome.github.io/Font-Awesome/